 Other insect-borne diseases

 Malaria is by no means the only insect-borne disease to which the traveller may succumb.
-Others include sleeping sickness and river blindness (see, Avoiding insect bites).
+Others include sleeping sickness and river blindness (see Avoiding insect bites).
 Dengue fever is increasingly being found in parts of Africa and there are many other similar arboviruses, such as Chikungunya.
-These mosquito-borne diseases may mimic malaria but there is no prophylactic medication against them.
+These mosquito-borne diseases may mimic malaria, but there is no prophylactic medication against them.
 The mosquitoes that carry the dengue fever virus typically bite during the daytime, so it is worth applying repellent if you see any mosquitoes around.
 Symptoms include strong headaches, rashes and excruciating joint and muscle pains and high fever.
 Viral fevers usually last about a week or so and are not usually fatal.
 Complete rest and paracetamol are the usual treatment; plenty of fluids also help.
+Aspirin or ibuprofen should never be used as they can increase the risk of bleeding.
 Some patients are given an intravenous drip to keep them from dehydrating.
 It is especially important to protect yourself if you have had dengue fever before, since a second infection with a different strain can result in the potentially fatal dengue haemorrhagic fever.

-For East African trypanosomiasis, the first symptoms (skin lesion around the bite with lymphadenopathy) will occur 5–15 days after the bite, with fever occurring after 1–3 weeks.
+For East African trypanosomiasis, the first symptoms (skin lesion around the bite with lymphadenopathy) will occur 5–15 days after the bite, with fever occurring after one to three weeks.
 For West African trypanosomiasis, symptoms may not present for some weeks after the infective bite.
-East African trypanosomiasis is a much faster progressing disease than the West African form which can progress over a number of years.
+East African trypanosomiasis is a much faster progressing disease than the West African form, which can progress over a number of years.

 Bilharzia or schistosomiasis